Home Β» Soap and Lotion Making Β» Basil Soap Recipe

-A recipe for cold process basil soap: affordable to make, with dried basil and basil essential oil.
-You’ll love it next to the kitchen sink.
+Here’s a recipe for cold-process basil soap: it’s affordable and uses dried basil and basil essential oil.

 3 bars basil soap on cutting board